Nekroze/chell/README.md

 ## Portals?

-Yes portals! and by that I mean that long running commands are popped into their own terminal split and a new `chell` gets spawned for continued shell usage.
-When the commands in a portal finish an exit report is displayed, keeping the split open until a user acknowledges the exit report.
+Yes portals!
+And by that I mean that long running commands are popped into their own terminal split and a new `chell` gets spawned for continued flow of execution.

 ## Exit Reports?

-Most shells by default silently record the exit code of command that are executed however this is not typically displayed unless the user sets up a custom prompt that displays it.
-When using `chell` this information is surfaced at the end of a portal command or when a normal command fails via an exit report along with other information such as how long the execution took
+Most shells by default silently record the exit code of command that are executed however this is not typically displayed unless the user sets up a custom prompt.
+When using `chell` this information is surfaced at the end of command failure via an exit report along with other information such as how long the execution took.

+## POSIX?

+That is the plan, although the approach will be incremental.

+### Roadmap

+Current Status: Proof of Concept

+- [x] Command execution
+- [x] Multiple commands via `;` delimiter
+- [x] Environment variable interpolation
+- [ ] Pipes
+- [ ] Functions
+- [ ] Builtins
+- [ ] Expressions
+- [ ] Conditionals
+- [ ] Loops
+- [ ] Comments
+- [ ] Functions
+- [ ] Aliases
+- [ ] Shell options (eg. `set -x`)